Skip to content

 Periodic Adjustment Cap

 A periodic adjustment cap limits how much your interest rate can change from one adjustment period to the next.
-Usually a six month adjustable rate mortgage will have a one 1% periodic adjustment cap while a one year adjustable rate mortgage will have a 2% periodic adjustment cap.
+Usually, a six-month adjustable-rate mortgage will have a 1% periodic adjustment cap while a one year adjustable-rate mortgage will have a 2% periodic adjustment cap.

 Example: